-The Sealife Tracker project is a collaboration between the The Environment Agency, the Marine Biological Association, the Scottish Environment Protection Agency, Scottish Natural Heritage, the British Sub -Aqua Club and the University of Bristol.
-These organisations have joined forces to help study the climate change indicator species and some of the UK’s most problematic invasive, non-native marine species.
+The Sealife Tracker project was a collaboration between the The Environment Agency, the Marine Biological Association, the Scottish Environment Protection Agency, Scottish Natural Heritage, the British Sub-Aqua Club and Natural Apptitude These organisations joined forces to help study marine climate change indicator species and some of the UK’s most problematic invasive, non-native species.

-What is the Sealife tracker project trying to achieve?
+What did the Sealife tracker project set out to achieve?

-The main aims are to crowd source data on a number of high priority climate change indicator and invasive species.
-There is currently a lack of information on many marine species and with your help we hope to build a much more accurate picture of what is happening in our seas.
-The project will also be providing raw data to those that need it most in (almost) real time.
+The main aims of the project were to raise awareness of non-native species and to crowd-source data on a number of high priority climate change indicator and invasive species.
+There is currently a lack of information on many marine species and data from the project helped to create a more accurate picture of what is happening in our seas.

 Why an App?